triggermesh/knative-lambda-runtime/README.md

 To combine the runtime with your source, the examples below produce a new Docker image each time.
 While these images can be considered temporary, builds must be pushed to a Docker registry in order for Kubernetes to be able to pull.
-By default `tm` uses [Knative Local Registry](https://github.com/triggermesh/knative-local-registry)
-- equivalent to adding `--registry-host knative.registry.svc.cluster.local` to the commands below - so that builds can run without registry authentication.
+By default `tm` uses [Knative Local Registry](https://github.com/triggermesh/knative-local-registry), equivalent to adding `--registry-host knative.registry.svc.cluster.local` to the commands below, so that builds can run without registry authentication.
 To override, set `--registry-host` and secrets according to [tm docs](https://github.com/triggermesh/tm#docker-registry).